awsdocs/aws-codebuild-user-guide/doc_source/build-env-ref-available.md

 + For RubyGems, run `gem --version`\.
 + For setuptools, run `easy_install --version`\.

-The following build command \(entered through the AWS CodeBuild or AWS CodePipeline console as part of a build project's settings\) returns the versions of the AWS CLI, Git, pip, and Python on a Docker image that has these components installed: `aws --version && git --version && pip --version && python --version`\.
+The following build command \(entered through the CodeBuild or CodePipeline console as part of a build project's settings\) returns the versions of the AWS CLI, Git, pip, and Python on a Docker image that has these components installed: `aws --version && git --version && pip --version && python --version`\.